kez4twez/kez4twez/README.md

-- 👋 Hi, I’m Tom Weekes (@kez4twez)
+- 👋 Hi, @kez4twez
 - 👀 I’m interested in ...
 All things programming, blockchain and finance
 - 🌱 I’m currently learning ...
 Solidity
 - 💞️ I’m looking to collaborate on ...
 Anything!
-- 📫 How to reach me ... tomdweekes@gmail.com
+- 📫 How to reach me ... @kez4twez

 - 🛠 I just finished working on a Web3 enabled decentralised exchange where you can swap cryptocurrencies  ...
 [Flex Dex](http://flex-dex.xyz/)